Matveibos/rails_answers_and_guides/js_tutorial.md

             # add something to another array
             [].push.apply(items, [1, 3, 4]);
             [].push.apply(items, [1, 5, 6]);
+7. How to create n-elements for array and fill them?

+            let result = new Array(n).fill('')
 # FUNCTION

 1. How to remove all addition spaces inside the string?